RE-EDITT and Compass

 There are existing tools for delivering online CBT.
 However, these are not as effective as they could be for those with LTCs because the context of the LTC and lived experience of the patient is often not taken into consideration.
 The impact of the LTC and factors involved in the psychological adjustment of living with a long-term illness may require specialist support different to that offered for primary mental health issues.

-Compass faceThe team reviewed literature on understanding psychological adjustment and distress in LTCs, to tailor current evidence-based CBT treatments for anxiety and depression to be more specific to people with LTCs.
-Input from an expert advisory panel of people with LTCs and psychologists specialising in treatment for people with LTCs is informing key elements of the project.
-For example, there have been meetings with the panel to discuss terminology, design and accessibility of the website; now known as Compass, content and implementation options.
+The team reviewed literature on understanding psychological adjustment and distress in LTCs, and tailored current evidence-based CBT treatments for anxiety and depression to be more specific to people with LTCs.
+Input from an expert advisory panel of people with LTCs and psychologists specialising in treatment for people with LTCs informed key elements of the project.